-Your sales force is a valuable resource when it comes to marketing planning, content planning, and voice of the customer throughout the year.
-Especially for companies with many avenues for content creation (and lots of it), it can be difficult to identify what types of collateral sales needs more of, what collateral needs updating, and what tools the sales team finds most useful/why.
+Your sales team is a valuable resource when it comes to marketing planning, content planning, and voice of the customer throughout the year.
+Especially for companies with many avenues for content creation (and lots of it), it can be difficult to identify what types of collateral sales needs more of, what collateral needs updating, and what tools the sales team finds most useful.

 There’s no magic number, but in our experience, 10 questions works well for an internal survey.
 Your colleagues are as busy as you are, so don’t get greedy with the number of questions you expect them to answer.
 Participant fatigue can really impact your response rate!